 Finding information about government-funded aged care services can be complex.
 Dementia Australia has a new way to identify and access dementia services.
-The Dementia Care Navigator is a service that aims to make it simpler for Australians to learn about government-supported aged care services and how to access them.

 Sign up for our eNews and discover more about what we're up to, the difference we're making, and most importantly, how you can help.